-On April 20, 2020, the global oil market was hit by a historic event, as the prices of West Texas Intermediate (WTI) crude oil futures contracts plunged to negative numbers for the first time in history.
-The cause of this price drop was a combination of oversupply and a sharp reduction in demand due to the COVID-19 pandemic.
+On April 20, 2020, the global oil market experienced a historic event as WTI crashes drove prices of West Texas Intermediate (WTI) crude oil futures into negative numbers for the first time.
+This crash resulted from a combination of oversupply and a sharp drop in demand due to the COVID-19 pandemic.

-In the weeks leading up to the event, crude oil inventories had been rapidly building up in Cushing, Oklahoma, which is a major hub for crude oil storage and delivery in the United States.
-This was due to a combination of factors, including oversupply from oil-producing countries, a lack of available storage capacity, and a steep drop in demand for oil and petroleum products as a result of the pandemic-related lockdowns and travel restrictions.
+In the weeks before the event, crude oil inventories rapidly built up in Cushing, Oklahoma.
+This area is a major hub for crude oil storage and delivery in the United States.
+The buildup occurred due to oversupply from oil-producing countries and limited storage capacity.
+The pandemic-related lockdowns and travel restrictions also caused a steep drop in demand for oil and petroleum products.

-The negative pricing of WTI was a highly unusual event that shocked the global oil market and had far-reaching implications for the industry as a whole.
-It demonstrated just how severe the oversupply problem had become and how rapidly the market could respond to a sudden shock in demand.
+The negative pricing of WTI was an unusual event that shocked the global oil market.
+It had far-reaching implications for the entire industry.
+This event demonstrated the severity of the oversupply problem.
+It also showed how quickly the market could respond to a sudden demand shock.

 In the aftermath of the event, many oil-producing countries and companies were forced to take drastic measures to cut production and reduce supply in an effort to prop up prices.
 The negative pricing of WTI also highlighted the need for improved infrastructure and storage capacity to prevent a similar event from occurring in the future.